zulip/zulip/templates/zerver/help/gdpr-compliance.md

 Contact [support@zulipchat.com](mailto:support@zulipchat.com) for
 any assistance related to this topic.

-## GDPR compliance on-premise
+## GDPR compliance on-premises

-Compliance is often simpler when running software on-premise, since you can have complete control over how your organization uses the data you collect.
+Compliance is often simpler when running software on-premises, since you can have complete control over how your organization uses the data you collect.

-In addition to the features described above that are available in Zulip Cloud (which are also available on-premise), the following tools may be useful:
+In addition to the features described above that are available in Zulip Cloud (which are also available on-premises), the following tools may be useful:

 * The Zulip server comes with a command-line tool, `manage.py